Last Updated on

 Brokers/MFs exist to earn fees they get and not for you.
 While people do know that most politicians don’t work for us, they are not able to ignore the noise from media and brokers’ house.

-Just like you ignore what Arvind Kejriwal said in last rally, ignore what stock experts like XXXXX or YYYYY say on TV.
-They are not your well wishers.
+Just like you ignore what Arvind Kejriwal said in the last rally, ignore what stock experts like XXXXX or YYYYY say on TV.
+They are not your well-wishers.
 They come on TV to generate large AUM for themselves.